andrewlalis/ArchitecturalKnowledgeResearch/data/design_decisions.md

 > I propose that we take advantage of the dev list to perform that
 > separation.
 Major new features and architectural improvements should be discussed first here, then when consensus on design is achieved, moved to Jira for implementation and review.

+## Additional Notes When Categorizing

+- Only consider the first few pieces of content.
+-